Aspergillus Niger Mold Growing On My Garlic

 Since some Aspergillus niger strains can grow the mycotoxin ochratoxin A, it is best to throw out all food that appears to have this fungus growing on it.

-How To Keep Your Garlic From Growing Aspergillus Niger
+How To Keep Mold From Growing On Our Garlic

 Keeping the garlic below 55°F (12.8°C) and as low as 33°F (0.6°C) is recommended to suppress black mold development.
 This should be done during both storage and shipment of the bulbs.
 Additionally, avoid bruising of the bulbs by handling them carefully.
 This will reduce injury and invasion sites for the fungus.
 This is important as the fungus develops where there is disease or injury causing an opening in the skin of the garlic.

 Foods Known To Grow Aspergillus Niger

 Besides onions and garlic, Aspergillus niger is also found on additional vegetables and certain fruits, including grapes, apricots, and peanuts.
 It is a common food contaminant.
 It is in the soil everywhere.
 The common name black mold, causes confusion with Stachybotryis which is also called black mold.However, these are two different molds.